mr2raccoon/caactus/README.md

 ### 3. Batch Conversion and Selection of Training data
 #### 3.1 Batch Conversion
-- Use the `batch-conversion` script to transform all `.tif-files` to `.h5-format`.
+-call the `tif2h5py` script from the cmd prompt to transform all `.tif-files` to `.h5-format`.
  The `.h5-format` allows for better [performance when working with ilastik](https://www.ilastik.org/documentation/basics/performance_tips).
 - Copy the file path where the `.tif-files` are stored and use it as `input directory`
 - for storing all converted files use the `project_directory/5_bacth_images` folder, copy the filepath and enter it as the output directory.
 #### 3.2 Selection of Training data